pingcap/docs/how-to/scale/with-ansible.md

     ansible-playbook deploy.yml
     ```

-6. Restart the Prometheus, and disable the monitoring of Pd nodes used for increasing the capacity:
+6. Restart Prometheus, and disable the monitoring of PD nodes used for increasing the capacity:

     ```
     ansible-playbook stop.yml --tags=prometheus